Gilbert, Vanessa Monica

 I have relevant training and experience in the EYFS.

 I share daily sheets, observations and written assessments including the 2 year old Progress Check to highlight any additional support that may be required.
 Half term assessments and termly reports are shared with the parents in the Learning Journals.
 The 'Next Steps' targets on each observation.
 I communicate with and listen to parents.

 I do know how to make the appropriate referrals to other childcare professionals if required and will do this with the parent.

 I will share information with other child care settings if the child has dual settings with parental consent.

 I invite parents to provide me with information about their child's learning at home by using a WOW sheet which will be put in their Learning Journal so that I can work together to help the child's learning and development.

 A close network with other childminders in the area.
 We meet regularly.

 I give parents a copy of the 2 year check to take to their Health visitor.

-I belong to the Quality Childminding in Cornwall Programme and have a Mentor.
+I belong to the Quality Childminding in Cornwall Programme and I am the Mentor for Locality 1.